ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version1/_exercises/exercise02.md

 ## Tasks

 1. **Move the product category related functionality.** Move all functionality related to product categories from the `ProductSrv` to the new `CategorySrv`.
-It already has a resource class (`experiment.webshop.categories.resources.ProductCategoryResource`) and a repository class (`experiment.webshop.categories.db.ProductCategoryRepository`) that can be extended.
-All necessary model classes should already be present in `experiment.webshop.categories.api` (you simply have to adjust the import statements).
+It already has a resource class (`experiment.webshop.categories.resources.ProductCategoryResource`) and a repository class (`experiment.webshop.categories.db.ProductCategoryRepository`) that have to be extended.
+All necessary model classes are already present in `experiment.webshop.categories.api` (you simply have to adjust the import statements for the copied lines).
 In the end, the following resources should be provided by the new `CategorySrv` instead:

 ```bash
 GET     /categories (experiment.webshop.categories.resources.ProductCategoryResource)